jschnurer/text-adv-svelte/README.md

 Items can also have a property called `altSlugs` which is an array of strings.
 The player can target this item by typing any of the altSlugs.
 This is useful because the slug "key" might target multiple keys in a player's inventory.
 The alt slugs (like "rusty key", "steel key", "brass key", etc.) lets the player target specific keys.

+## Flags
+The engine uses a concept of flags.
+These are just named boolean values.
+They can be set and checked in a variety of ways (see commands below).
+If the engine is ever given a flag name to evaluate, it does a little bit of parsing before checking its value.

+If the flag name specified has a `&` anywhere in it, the flag name will be split by the `&` and the resulting pieces will each be evaluated as separate flags.
+They will then be anded together before being returned.
+This check is performed first.

+If the flag name specified begins with a `!`, the value will be negated before being returned.
+This check is performed second.

+If the flag name specified begins with a `G.`, the flag is considered a global flag rather than a flag local to the room.
+This check is performed last.

 ## Text Replacement
 When the engine writes text output, it will automatically replace certain special syntaxes.